herkkules/herkkules/README.md

 Translating strategic intent into measurable outcomes requires legwork.
 I support organisations navigating critical challenges—be it entering new markets, conducting due diligence for an acquisition, or integrating complex systems.

 > - **Due Diligence:** I conduct incisive, detail-oriented due diligence to as I understand the fundamentals of every bit connected to capital.
-I am a **Systems Thinking** oriented software developer focused on solving complex behaviour into logical structures.
+I am a **Systems Thinking**-oriented **Software Developer** focused on solving complex social dynamics into logical structures.
 I can break down mental models into code.

 > - **New Market Entry:** Entering a new market requires more than strategy—it demands a nuanced understanding of local dynamics and a firm hand in execution.
 I specialise in bridging this gap, delivering tailored market entry solutions that prioritise speed, compliance, and impact.
 From regulatory navigation to establishing key relationship networks, I embed your organisation within the market, enabling sustainable growth from day one.